Cisco-Talos/pyrebox/docs/scripting.rst

 unloaded.
 The first one can register the callbacks you want to listen to, while the latter should unregister them.
 The clean() function of the CallbackManager class will help you to unregister all the active callbacks previously registered for a CallbackManager instance.

+A script can optionally have one additional member named ``requirements``, which consists of a list of additional scripts (in python module notation), that should get loaded before the script can be loaded.

 Once the initialization function has been executed, the script will only be executed if:
   - One of the custom commands implemented in your script is executed.